Genesis 2: A Commentary

 Unless otherwise stated, all citations are taken from the New American Standard Bible (NASB).

-The MT has an “end-of-paragraph marker after Genesis 2:3,”[1] which separates these two sections.
+Why does the creation narrative repeat itself?
 Critics argue that the Pentateuch was edited together long after the time of Moses in what is commonly referred to as the JEDP theory (sometimes called the Graf-Wellhausen or Documentary Hypothesis).
-In this narrative, critics claim to find support for this view.
-God is referred to with the name Elohim in Genesis 1:1-2:3, but he is referred to as Yahweh in Genesis 2:4 and following.
-Therefore, they argue, the repetition of the creation narrative is due to the theory that these were actually two separate Jewish accounts that were stitched together by a later author-editor.
+They claim to find support for this view in the fact that God is referred to with the name Elohim in Genesis 1:1-2:3, but he is referred to as Yahweh in Genesis 2:4 and following.
+This repetition of the creation narrative is due to the theory that these were actually two separate Jewish accounts that were stitched together by a later author-editor.

 (2:4) “This is the account of the heavens and the earth when they were created, in the day that the Lord God made earth and heaven.”